Table of Contents

 The sample rent-to-own agreement below details an agreement between the landlord, ‘Casey S Silverman’, and the tenant, ‘Sophia M Cargill.’
 Casey S Silverman agrees to lease the the property to Sophia M Cargill with the option to purchase it at an agreed upon price.Rent-To-Own Agreement

-2. When Do I Need One?
+2. When Do I Need a Rent-to-Own Contract?

 A Rent-to-Own Agreement is used when a tenant wants to rent property for a set amount of time, usually several years, and have the option to purchase the property at or before the end of the term.
 Often times, the tenant cannot purchase the home right away for a number of reasons – because they do not have the money for a down payment, do not have high a enough credit score, cannot get a loan, or simply are not ready to commit.
 And in a slow market, a lease option arrangement gives a seller more options while receiving a steady a income.